 HR policies

-A complete guide to your annual leave policy (with a free template)
+A complete guide to your annual leave policy (with a free annual leave policy template)

-A complete guide to your annual leave policy (with a free template)
+A complete guide to your annual leave policy (with a free annual leave policy template)

-When it comes to writing an annual leave policy, there is no one-size-fits-all solution
+When it comes to writing an annual leave policy, there’s no one-size-fits-all solution.

-Deciding the purpose of your annual leave policy is essential, but at Charlie, we understand how nuanced that can be.
-That's why we put this guide together to help you write your own annual leave policy.
+Deciding the purpose of your annual leave policy is essential, but at Charlie we understand how nuanced that can be.
+That's why we’ve put together this guide and included an annual leave policy template that you can download for free

 What is an annual leave policy?

-An annual leave policy sets out the amount of holiday members of your team are entitled to each year, and the process for requesting time off
+An annual leave policy sets out the amount of holiday every member of your team is entitled to each year, and outlines the process for requesting time off

-Annual leave policies help to ensure impartiality and consistency across the company and avoid internal conflict.
+A good annual leave policy will help to ensure impartiality and consistency across the company and avoid internal conflict.

-An annual leave policy also gives your employees something to refer to whenever they need it, answering many of the practical questions they may have about requesting and taking holiday — for example, whether the bank holidays are included in their annual leave allowance.
+Your annual leave policy also gives employees something to refer to whenever they need it, answering the practical questions about taking and booking leave — for example, whether bank holidays are included in the holiday allowance.

 Why does a small business need an annual leave policy?

-A clear and defined annual leave policy will prevent people from carrying over too much leave and ensure they take enough time away from work.
-Which is vital for their mental and physical health, and productivity at work.
+A clear and defined annual leave policy will prevent people from carrying over too much leave and ensure they take enough time away from work — vital for their mental and physical health, and productivity at work.

 Which answers should your annual leave policy provide?